 The Animated Journey is a bimonthly animation podcast featuring animation professionals currently working in television, film and games.
 Veterans as well as newly minted professionals in the field share their tales of becoming a part of the animation industry and how they continue to enjoy the journey!

 A seminal moment in Jeff Schuetze’s art career was drawing Snoopy and Woodstock on posters promoting Parent Teacher Night in first grade.
 From there, he was smitten, and by high school, he was plotting out his own cartoons and designing theater sets and programs for school plays (he also played the title role in Pippin, but that’s for a different bio.)
 A few years later, while working on a BA in English and AA in Art at California State University Northridge, he had his own comic strip (MONSTER YOU) running in the college newspaper and was sketching up angsty graphic novels and animated shorts.
-After graduating college and making an extended detour as an actor (Unsolved Mysteries, Grey Skies), he now works as a freelance animator, and has created cartoons, shorts, and storyboards for a variety of companies, including Rooster Teeth, Glamour Magazine, College Humor, and The WB.
-In his spare time, Jeff writes and draws his long-running, semi-autobiographical webcomic, JEFbot, fleshes out cartoon pitches, plays video games, and reads books and manga.
+After graduating college and making an extended detour as an actor (Unsolved Mysteries, Grey Skies), he worked as a freelance animator, and has created cartoons, shorts, and storyboards for a variety of companies, including Rooster Teeth, Glamour Magazine, College Humor, and The WB.
+Currently Jeff works as a storyboard artist for Netflix’s hit show BoJack Horseman.
+And in his spare time, Jeff writes and draws his long-running, semi-autobiographical webcomic, JEFbot, fleshes out cartoon pitches, plays video games, and reads books and manga.
 Check out his webcomic at jefbot.com, portfolio at jefbot.carbonmade.com, and random sketches and food pics on Twitter @jefbot, Instagram @shootzee, Tumblr at jefbot.tumblr.com, and on Facebook at facebook.com/jeffschuetze.